CharlyMannion/soloBNB/README.md

 As a signed in homeowner
 So users can rent my space on AirBNB
 I want to list it as a space on AirBNB

+As an owner of multiple homes
+So I can rent all my spaces
+I want to list multiple spaces on AirBNB

+As a user listing multiple spaces
+So I can differentiate my spaces
+I want to name my spaces

+As a user listing a space
+So I can tell other people about my space
+I want to write a description

+As a user
+So I can see who is renting a space
+I want usernames to be displayed next to the space

+As a user
+So I can make changes to my listings
+I want to be able to edit a listing

+As a user
+So I can remove a property I no longer wish to rent
+I want to be able to delete a listing

+As a user
+So I can browse other people's spaces
+I want to be able to view all listings
 ```

 ## Using the Application